 Aug 28, 2025

 Alumni and current students were featured at the Fall Professional Development Day, SMC’s back-to-school kickoff event.
-Di Xu (Class of ‘21) and current students Marcus Thoms and Alexander Johnson shared how the program has shaped their careers as well as discussed the programs diverse professional pathways.
+Di Xu and Christian Enriquez (Class of ‘21) and current students Marcus Thomas and Alexander Johnson shared how the program has shaped their careers as well as discussed the programs diverse professional pathways.

 Aug 29, 2025